MSLNZ/ls-fringeapp/README.md

 The screenshot shows some mock images found in `tests\data\mock_square_gauges`

 For the square gauges, select `square with hole` and set the hole radius to a little larger than the hole.
 The slider sets the radius as a proportion of the width of the gauge determined in this next step.
-You'l probably have to have a couple of attempts to get the right size for the real gauges.
+You'll probably have to have a couple of attempts to get the right size for the real gauges.
 Once set it should be the same for all gauges.

 The gauge border sliders control an area inside the gauge that is ignored.
 The sliders again set this as a proportion of the width and height of the gauge.
 For rectangular gauges the default is 0.1 for the width and 0.2 for the height.
 For square gauges the default is 0.1 for both.
 This shouldn't need changing.

-In the "Gauge Image" window. use the mouse to click on the top left of the gauge.
+In the "Gauge Image" window, use the mouse to click on the top left of the gauge.

 ![gauge selection](readme-images/2025-12-15_12-26.png)